Interacting Large Language Model Agents. Interpretable Models and Social Learning: Asymmetric Information Structures of Large Language Model Agents

 Hence, the main difference is that each agent does not receive a new private observation.
 Note that there are different versions of the word-of-mouth, for example, one where the prior update is done at the end of the inner loop once.
 All of them are interesting to study.
-However, we focus on the one presented because we can derive the following result as a corollary of Th.~\ref{th:herding} showing herding of \bayesianagents\ in Algorithm~\ref{alg:wordofmouth}. \begin{corollary} The word-of-mouth social learning protocol of the \bayesianagents\ described in Algorithm~\ref{alg:wordofmouth} leads to an information cascade (Def.~\ref{def:infocascade}) and therefore herd (Def.~\ref{def:herding}) in their actions with probability 1. \end{corollary} The above result can be proved directly using Theorem~\ref{th:herding}, where each agent has a different observation likelihood based on the previous agent, each of which is a concatenation of two observation likelihoods: the LLM as a low-dimensional sensor map and the LLM sampling a text observation from the text observation.
+However, we focus on the one presented because we can derive the following result as a corollary of Th.~\ref{th:herding} showing herding of \bayesianagents\ in Algorithm~\ref{alg:wordofmouth}. \begin{corollary} The word-of-mouth social learning protocol of the \bayesianagents\ described in Algorithm~\ref{alg:wordofmouth} leads to an information cascade (Def.~\ref{def:infocascade}) and therefore herd (Def.~\ref{def:herding}) in their actions with probability 1. \end{corollary} The above result can be proved using Theorem~\ref{th:herding}, where each agent has a different observation likelihood based on the previous agent, each of which is a concatenation of two observation likelihoods: the LLM as a low-dimensional sensor map and the LLM sampling a text observation from the text observation.
 Corollary~\ref{corr:herdingwom} shows that even in the modified protocol of Algorithm~\ref{alg:wordofmouth}, where synthetic data is used to aid the decision-making of \bayesianagents, cascades are inevitable.

 \textbf{Asynchronous Social Learning in LLM Agents: } We finally consider the asynchronous social learning setting in \bayesianagents.
-Here, the main difference between the previous two topologies is that the agents don't necessarily act in a predefined sequential manner and don't necessarily coordinate.
+Here, the main difference between the previous two topologies is that the agents do not necessarily act in a predefined sequential manner and do not necessarily coordinate.

 The protocol is summarized as a pseudo-code in Algorithm~\ref{alg:async}.
-The public prior $\prior_\timeindex$ is updated asynchronously when a \bayesianagent\ receives a new private observation $\llmobservation_\timeindex$, which it parses using the LLM to obtain a low-dimensional observation $\observation_\timeindex$.
+The public belief $\prior_\timeindex$ is updated asynchronously when a \bayesianagent\ receives a new private observation $\llmobservation_\timeindex$, which it parses using the LLM to obtain a low-dimensional observation $\observation_\timeindex$.
 This observation is used to compute the posterior at time $\prior_\timeindex$ using a previous prior $\prior_{\timeindex-1}$.
 The posterior is then broadcasted.

 It is immediate to see how this protocol can lead to data incest.
 For example, consider a case where the \bayesianagent\ $\timeindex$ uses the prior $\prior_{\timeindex-1}$ and updates the prior.
 The prior $\prior_{\timeindex-1}$ was, in turn, updated based on an \bayesianagent\ $\timeindexalt$, where $\timeindexalt\leq \timeindex-1$.
 However, \bayesianagent\ $\timeindexalt$ at time $\timeindex+1$ sees a new prior and uses the previous one to compute its estimate without accounting for the fact that its previous observation was already used to compute this updated prior.
 This leads to double counting the observation and, therefore, to data incest~\cite{krishnamurthy_partially_2016}.